YanivWein24/YanivWein24/README.md

 * 👨‍💻 Specializing in React, Node.js, MongoDB, and TypeScript
 * 🎓 Practical Engineer in electronics
 * 👨‍🔧 Former technician in the Israeli Navy
+* 💼 Currently working as a full-stack developer at Socialo
 * 🐶 Dogs person
-* 📚 Currently learning Next.js

 <br/>